 If for example, you own a restaurant, this consistency is essential.
 As Buzztime describes, make sure that each menu item looks the same, is portioned the same, and tastes the same, regardless of when someone comes in.
 When customers know exactly what they’ll be getting, they will feel more comfortable relying on your restaurant and the consistent experience it offers.
+This practice will upgrade your restaurant management and boost customer trust.
 You wouldn’t want two people at the same table to get two completely different looking, or different size dishes if they ordered the same thing.

 If your business customers are web-based, make sure their experience with your website is consistently smooth and easy to use.
 Customers will feel more at home if they know where everything is located on your site.
 And this comfort will continue to grow over time.

 As such, avoid frequently updating your website.
 It can throw off your visitors and take away from their comfort level.
 Every once in a while, a fresh look is welcome.
 But, stay away from making drastic changes in layout and design too often.
 It can come across like you aren’t sure what your brand’s image is, or that your business is in a flip-flop.